Last updated: May 2026

 Manual estimate: 10 min average per listing.
 AI tool estimate: 60 sec per listing including photo upload time.

-A complete, well-written eBay listing takes 5–15 minutes to create manually.
-This covers researching the item, writing a keyword-optimized 80-character title, drafting a description, researching sold comps for pricing, selecting the correct category and item specifics, and removing the photo background.
-Using an AI listing tool like FlipListr reduces this to under 60 seconds.
+A complete, well-written eBay listing often takes 5–15 minutes to create manually.
+This covers researching the item, writing a keyword-optimized title, drafting a description, researching sold comps, selecting the correct category and item specifics, and checking condition details.
+AI-assisted tools reduce repetitive work, but the seller should still review price and claims before posting.

 eBay has a bulk listing tool in Seller Hub, a CSV import for batch uploads, and a simplified mobile app listing flow.
 In 2024, eBay added basic AI suggestions for category and title in Seller Hub.
 However, these tools still require manual item identification and research.
 Third-party AI tools like FlipListr go further — identifying the item from a photo and generating the complete listing without any manual data entry.